Important parking update for Jonathan Lucas Parking Garage in Charleston.

 Admissions Timeline:

-June 17 PTCAS Application Opens
+June 16 PTCAS Application Opens

 July 1 MUSC Application Opens

-Rolling Admissions Offers Made
+December Admissions Offers Made

-Late August Orientation & Classes Start
+August 2026 Orientation & Classes Start

 Use of Marijuana and/or CBD Products

 Marijuana is a Schedule 1 drug and is illegal to purchase in South Carolina.
-Apart from a narrow and limited scope of codified/documented medical exceptions, it is illegal for individuals to use marijuana/tetrahydrocannabinol (THC) in South Carolina.
+Apart from a narrow and limited scope of codified/documented medical exceptions, it is illegal for individuals to use marijuana/tetrahydrocannabinol (THC) in South Carolina, even if purchased legally in another state.
 Although cannabidiol (CBD) products may be purchased and used in South Carolina, please be aware that CBD products may contain higher levels of THC than represented on packaging and use of CBD products can result in a positive drug screen for THC/marijuana.
 Be aware that current drug testing methods cannot accurately ascertain the origins of THC metabolites (i.e., whether from marijuana or CBD products).
 Your academic program has the authority to conduct random and/or scheduled drug testing; if your test result is reported as positive for THC metabolites (even if you only used a CBD product), your ability to be accepted into the program, progress in the program, and/or successfully complete the program may be negatively impacted.

 Scholarship Eligibility